DocCreeps/DocCreeps/README.md

 - 🔨 I'm Software Developer
-- 🔭 I’m currently learning TALL Stack
+- 🔭 I’m currently using TALL Stack
 - 💻 Passionate about IT and new technology.

 <br/>